-The Wardens of the Amsterdam Drapers’ Guild, Known as ‘The Syndics’, Rembrandt van Rijn, 1662
+The Sampling Officials of the Amsterdam Drapers’ Guild, Known as ‘The Syndics’, Rembrandt van Rijn, 1662

 After suffering financial difficulties in the 1650s, Rembrandt moved to a rental house on the Rozengracht.
 The Amsterdam élite no longer knocked on his door as often as they had done before.
 He nevertheless remained popular: this important guild commissioned him to paint a group portrait.
 Rembrandt produced a lively scene by having the wardens look up from their work as if interrupted by our arrival.